 with all the side dishes made and everyone’s mouth watering for some FOOD,

-that there had to be a better way to spend the holidays then being HUNGRY!
+that there had to be a better way to spend the holidays than being HUNGRY!

 Slow roasted cooking takes time and if you follow the suggestions on the package of the turkey I do NOT feel that is enough time at all to have a delicious turkey.
 That is the way to have a turkey cooked but in my opinion, not the best tasting turkey.
 The meat will not be tender.
 It won’t come off the bone easily either.

-The best part of slow-roasting turkey is the delicious juicy results.
+The best part of the slow-roasting turkey is the delicious juicy results.

 I made a 20-pound turkey this week, just to share with you how exactly I do it.